UBC-MDS/credit_default_prediction_group_20/doc/credit_default_analysis_report.md

 cross-validation results, we can see that both RandomForestClassifier and SVC have better F1 scores when compared to KNeighborsClassifier and LogisticRegression.
 Hence, for our final model, we eliminate KNeighborsClassifier and LogisticRegression.

 On comparing RandomForestClassifier and SVC, we see that both of them have approximately the same F1 scores.
 As there is a tie in the F1 scores, we pick the model with lower Type II errors.
 RandomForestClassifier and SVC differ in the fact that SVC can lower Type II errors better than RandomForestClassifier as SVC has a higher recall score.
 Conversely, RandomForestClassifier is performing well in terms of lowering the Type I errors.
 Since it is of paramount importance to reduce the false negatives introduced by the model, we pick SVC to move forward.

 <center>

 ![](../results/cv_scores_table.png)

-Table 3.
+Table 1.
 Cross Validation Results of the optimized Models.

 </center>

+### Score Analysis

-After fixing our primary model, we analyze how each of the models are scoring againt the test data.
-Showcasing our top models first, we see that SVC had a final F1 test score of 0.523 while RandomForestClassifier has a F1 test score of 0.53.
+After fixing our primary model as SVC, we analyze how each of the models is scoring against the test data.
+Showcasing our top models first, we see that SVC had a final F1 test score of 0.523 while RandomForestClassifier has an F1 test score of 0.53.
 As expected, RandomForestClassifier is performing better in terms of F1.
+Although this is the case, as we saw previously, SVC has lower Type II errors.
-The models KNN and LogisticRegression has F1 test scores of 0.44 and 0.47 respectively.
+The models KNN and LogisticRegression have F1 test scores of 0.44 and 0.47 respectively.

 <center>